Skip to content

 Dataset: Tahoe-100M

 We downloaded one of the 7 h5ad files comprising the Tahoe-100M dataset made accessible by ARC Institute.
 This slice of the dataset contains 5,481,420 cells and 62,710 genes, with approximately 8B non-zero expression values.
-All benchmarks reported below used this dataset unless indicated otherwise.
+All benchmarks reported below used this dataset except for the TileDB dataloader since we couldn't successfully convert a 5M-cell dataset to the Tile DB SOMA Experiment format with 32G RAM.
+For the TileDB DataLoader alone, we report numbers on a smaller 50k-cell synthetic dataset.

 Conversion and Optimization